artur-gajewski/DevToolbar/README.md

 There are few parameters that you can configure your DevToolbar with:

 enabled: wether the DevToolbar should be displayed
+activator: GET parameter to activate DebToolbar's view helper to render out the toolbar.
 show_phpinfo: toggle phpinfo() tab
 access_log_rows: How many rows to display from the end of access_log
 error_log_rows: How many rows to display from the end of error_log